Ceramic Candlestick Bedside Lamp

-Materials: Orange enameled ceramic (earthenware or stoneware).
-Opaque satined glass globe.
+Materials: Round base with a handle.
+Orange enameled ceramics (earthenware or stoneware).
+White opal satin glass globe.
 White Bakelite socket.

 Height: 21 cm / 8.26”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Not any type of light bulb can be used.
 Preferably a small (candlestick form) one.
 The opening in the glass globe is small.

 Period: 1960s – Mid-Century Modern.